The DCS is an extremely important piece of equipment that can be called the brain of a chemical plant.

 - How fast to move it (inverter)

 For example a centrifuge.
 For example, a refrigerator.

 We do not create our own control programs for these types of equipment.

 Here, the manufacturer creates a program using a sequencer.

 Install it on the control panel and connect the manufacturer’s control panel and the user’s control panel.

 In this way, signals are exchanged and controlled between the manufacturer’s control panel and the user’s control panel.

 Leave the complicated things out!

 We have provided an overview of DCS that mechanical engineers should also know.

-Please feel free to post any concerns, questions, or concerns you may have regarding the design, maintenance, and operation of chemical plants in the comments section.
-(The comment section is at the bottom of this article.)
+Please feel free to post your worries, questions, and questions about the design, maintenance, and operation of chemical plants in the comments section.
+(Comments are at the bottom of this article.)